Patrik Danek

-Patrik Danek (born 2 October 2001) is a Slovak footballer who plays for Petržalka as a winger.
+Patrik Danek (born 2 October 2001) is a Slovak footballer who plays for MFK Zemplín Michalovce as a winger.

 Club career

-Danek made his professional Fortuna Liga debut for Nitra against Spartak Trnava during a home 1:0 victory at pod Zoborom on 2 November 2019.
+Danek made his professional Fortuna Liga debut for Nitra against Spartak Trnava during a home 1–0 victory at pod Zoborom on 2 November 2019.
 He came on after 87 minutes of play to replace Samuel Šefčík, with the final score already set by Milan Ristovski earlier in the first half.

+In 2021, Danes joined FC Petržalka.
+The most successful season for him was 2023/24, in which he scored 14 goals, helping his team to reach the play-offs for the highest competition.

+In January 2026, it was announced that Danek would be returning to the first division, joining MFK Zemplín Michalovce and signing a 3 year contract.